LacunaSoftware/RestPkiSamples/Java/README.md

 Java client lib
 ---------------

-A client lib in Java is available which encapsulates the REST calls to REST PKI.
+The samples use a client lib which encapsulates the API calls to REST PKI.
-The lib should be referenced as a dependency, as can be seen in the file build.gradle of the Spring MVC sample:
+The lib should be **referenced as a dependency**, as can be seen in the file [build.gradle](sample-spring-mvc/build.gradle):

 	repositories {
 		mavenCentral()